What is Business Administration?

-Business administration professionals can work in many different fields and settings including businesses, nonprofit organizations and in healthcare fields.
+Business administration professionals can work in many different fields and settings including businesses, non-profit organizations and in healthcare fields.
 You might imagine business professionals working primarily in small, medium and large for-profit companies, but in fact just about every kind of organization, from hospitals to higher education, has a need for professionals who can effectively manage business practices and resources.

 Future Prospects in Business Administration

 Companies and organizations of all kinds have a great demand for skilled business professionals, and people who hold bachelor’s degrees in business go on to earn more money and enjoy greater job security than high school graduates.
 According to CNN, the overall unemployment rate among high school graduates is 5.6%, while it is 2.5% among holders of bachelor’s degrees.

-Obtaining a bachelor’s degree in business is a great way to position yourself in the job market and catch the attention potential employers.
-The National Association of Colleges and Employers ranks business administration in the top five on its list of college majors for finding full time employment after school, with 48.7% of responding employers saying they planned to hire new business administration graduates in the coming year.
+Obtaining a bachelor’s degree in business is a great way to position yourself in the job market and catch the attention of potential employers.
+The National Association of Colleges and Employers ranks business administration in the top five on its list of college majors for finding full-time employment after school, with 48.7% of responding employers saying they planned to hire new business administration graduates in the coming year.

-The Bureau of Labor Statistics states that jobs in business and finance professions are expected to grow 8% between 2014 and 2024, adding over 600,000 new jobs to the economy.
+BLS states that jobs in business and finance professions are expected to grow 8% between 2014 and 2024, adding over 600,000 new jobs to the economy.